Urbino-CAMD-Lab/HSDetector/README.md

 ## Inputs
 ### **Pre-processed PDB file:**
-For this tool to work efficiently and to minimise potential errors that could arise from the PDB formatting or the quality of the starting structure it is required to use a PDB that has been properly curated.
-This means the input structure should be oriented perpendicular to the membrane plane --_aligned to the Z-axis_--, all residues should be complete with no missing atoms and only atoms corresponding to the protein --_no ligands or other HETATM_-- should be present in the PDB.
+For this tool to work efficiently and to minimise potential errors that could arise from PDB formatting or the quality of the starting structure, it is mandatory to use a PDB file that has been previously pre-processed.
+The input structure should be properly aligned within the membrane, all residues should be complete with no missing atoms and only atoms corresponding to the protein – _no ligands or other HETATM_ – should be included.

-· Databases such as **OPM** (https://opm.phar.umich.edu/) have a wide variety of already oriented structures that can be used after removing unnecessary atoms.
+Databases such as **OPM** (https://opm.phar.umich.edu/) have a wide variety of already oriented structures that can be used after removing unnecessary atoms.

 ### **Parameters input file:**
-In order to run the protocol several parameters have to be decided in advance and fed to the tool for proper execution.
-Below there is an example **.prm** file with all possible parameters that can be set:
+To run the protocol, several parameters must be defined in advance and provided to the tool.
+Below is an example **.prm** file that includes all available parameters that can be configured:
 ```
 run_mode = full
 step = system_build/MD_simulation/analysis/merge_data/rank_pockets